Aislynnrose/kitchenForager/ReadMe.md

 * [Deployment Image](#deployment-image)

 ## Project Description
 * Ever wonder what you can make with the food you have at home without going to the store?
-Well, have we got an app for you!! with the Kitchen Forager app you can input available ingredients from your home to see what recipes are out there.
+Well, have we got an app for you!!
+With the Kitchen Forager app you can input available ingredients from your home to see what recipes are out there.
 If you find recipes you like you can save them for future use.
 We want to help you save money and cook from home!

 ## Contributors
 * Kevin Devlin